Codessmasher/BookMyPG/README.md

 # BookMyPG
-This website is for PGBooking system with real payment gateway
+This website is for PGBooking system with real razorpay payment gateway feature.
+One can search a pg from 4 city with sorting based on rent, male,femal,bisexual.
+One booking id is given after booking a pg and he can't book a pg twice and also he can't book a pg without giving money even if he tries.
+He can also bookmark a pg.
+I have used PHP , Bootstrap, MySQL as a tech stack.
 Due to the existence of the database, full code cannot be hosted on GitHub I have attached the link [here](http://bookmypg.lovestoblog.com/).